 Our business A holding company for regulated utilities providing water or wastewater services.
 Among the largest investor-owned water utilities in the U.S. based on the number of customers.
 Our service territory Parts of Pennsylvania, Ohio, Illinois, New Jersey and Maine.
 Population of our service territory Approximately 2.0 million.
 Philadelphia Suburban Water One of our subsidiaries and a regulated public utility providing water or wastewater services to about 1.1 million residents in the suburban areas west and north of the City of Philadelphia.
 Consumers Water One of our subsidiaries and a holding company for several regulated public utilities providing water or wastewater services to about 850,000 residents in various communities in Pennsylvania, Ohio, Illinois, New Jersey and Maine.
-Customers as of June 30, 2000 Approximately 564,000 (including approximately 9,000 customers associated with operating and maintenance contracts).
-Our address and telephone number Philadelphia Suburban Corporation, 762 W. Lancaster Avenue, Bryn Mawr, Pennsylvania 19010-3489, and 610-527-8000.
-The Offering Common stock offered (1) 1,150,000 shares.
-Common stock to be outstanding after this offering (2) 42,213,853 shares.
-Indicated annual dividend rate Effective with the December 1, 2000 dividend, \$.775 per share.
+Customers as of customers associated with operating and maintenance